hmcts/civil-sdk/README.md

 ./bin/reset-camunda.sh
 ```

-To deploy new bpmn diagrams stored in `civil-damages-camunda-bpmn-definition` repo run the script:
+To deploy new bpmn diagrams stored in `civil-camunda-bpmn-definition` repo run the script:
 ```
 ./bin/import-bpmn-diagram.sh
 ```